external-brain/palace-window/content/20240121-deep-learning.md

 ---
 Calculates the gradient of some loss function w.r.t. the weights of a neural network s.t. the gradient can be used to update the weights of the network in the direction of decreasing loss, minimizing the loss function.
 The ==gradient== is a vector of ==partial derivatives== which points in the direction of steepest ascent or greatest change.
 A ==derivative== is how much a function changes when the input is slightly changed in the positive direction over the size of the change in the input.
 A partial derivative of a function of multiple independent variables is a derivative w.r.t. one of them, it answers the question, how much does this function change w.r.t. this independent variable.

 Another way to define ==backpropagation== is in terms of a computation graph.
-Backpropagation is the recursive application of the chain rule backwards through a ==computation graph==.
+Backpropagation is the recursive application of the chain rule backwards through a [[computation graph]].
 At the completion of one backward propagation, each node in the computation graph will have computed a partial derivative of the loss function w.r.t. itself.
 The ==partial derivative== of the loss function w.r.t. a node is `dL/dn = dL/dparent * dparent/dn`.

 &nbsp;